katholiek-onderwijs-vlaanderen/sri-client/README.md

 It is recommended to initialise the library with some default configuration which can have te following properties:

 * baseUrl: the default baseUrl for all the api calls.
 * logging: For every request logs the response body if the status code >= 400 to the console for any value.
-If the value is 'debug' the request url will also be logged to the console.
+Any value always logs errors.
+Otherwise you can add a string containing values: 'get','put','post','delete','caching','expand'.
 * caching: object with properties
   * timeout: default timeout in seconds that will be used for every call that does not specify it's own caching in the options (default is 0 = no caching)
   * maxSize: maximum size of the cache in MB.
 When this size is reached the 25% of the hrefs that were not used for the longest time will be removed from the cache. (default is 10MB)